 I’m an urbanist and architect.
 My research focuses on the urban morphological and socio-spatial preconditions that influence urban programme, with a special interest in mixed use and diversity.
 I emphasise on working through the scales, from the building to the city region.
 My work so far comprised research and design mainly in Amsterdam, Paris and Vienna, including their surrounding regions.

 Mixed use and diversity are both scale depended.
 The scale on which we find mixture (of functions or people) sketches more or less what urban living qualities or conflicts the users of an area may experience.
-Not only the effects of spatial vicinity of functions at the present are important to investigate, but also change through time puts a challenge to the planning and design of urban programme.
+Not only the effects of spatial vicinity of functions at the present are important to investigate, but also change through time puts a challenge to the planning and design of urban structures to facilitate urban programme.

 The goal is not to predict future programme and it’s specific location, but preparing a diversity of urban conditions in our cities (and regions), that can accommodate also non-foreseen programme.
 Design triggers for the thesis projects will be new trends and technological advances of urban development like new types of mobility or of manufacturing.
 Using them and the analysed dross scape to test designs, and thereby envision different possible future evolutions of the city.